DylanS0ares/ML/README.md

         print(f'Observations index: {index}')
         display(observations)
 ```
 In sequence, the analysis in statistics was introduced using SQL and NoSQL.
-Finally, quartiles were discussed, as shown in the code above.
+Finally, quartiles were discussed, as shown in the code bellow.

 ``` python
 import numpy as np